 Everyone experiences hot flushes differently.
 For example, you might have mild, quick hot flushes every now and then, or you might have more than 20 a day.

 We don’t know exactly what causes hot flushes.
 Lower oestrogen levels may affect parts of the brain that regulate your body temperature.
 Many studies suggest that stress and anxiety can influence the frequency and intensity of hot flushes.
-Some foods or alcohol can also have an impact.
+Certain foods and alcohol can also have an impact.

 It’s common for your sleep patterns to change during perimenopause and menopause.
-Around 25% of women aged 50–64 years experience sleep problems.
-Sleep difficulties are more common after menopause.
+About 25% of women aged 50 to 64 experience sleep problems.
+Sleep problems are more common after menopause.

 Women who have experienced surgical menopause are more likely to report severe symptoms.

 Poor sleep can cause other health issues.
-It has been linked to cardiovascular disease, obesity, mood disorders and diabetes.
-It is also associated with increased mortality.
+It’s been linked to cardiovascular disease, obesity, mood disorders and diabetes.

-• changes to your hormone levels (e.g. growth hormone, prolactin, cortisol and melatonin)
+• changes to your hormone levels, for example, e.g. growth hormone, prolactin, cortisol and melatonin

 • hot flushes and night sweats